 CVRA: California Voting Rights Act

-NDC: National Demographics Corporation (the firm hired by the city to create the maps)
+NDC: National Demographics Corporation (the firm hired to produce the maps and provide demographic data)

 No, you do not need to submit a fully completed map.
 You can draw boundaries for only your neighborhood or only a portion of the city.
 It is helpful if you submit written commentary with your map describing why the particular neighborhood or area should be kept together in a single district.